How to Greet Visitors: 20+ Examples to Try in Your Destination

 Look the part

-This goes without saying, but you and your fellow ambassadors (and volunteers) must be as presentable as possible when facing visitors.
-The more likable your appearance is, the higher the chances that visitors would respond favorably to your greeting.
+You and your fellow ambassadors (volunteers) must be presentable when facing visitors.
+The more likable your appearance is, the higher the chances visitors would respond favorably to your greeting.

 The right look depends on your setting.
-Someone working at a shop that sells beach attire clothes would dress differently than someone at a four or five star hotel.
-Regardless of your dress code though, see to it that you’re wearing clean and pressed clothing.
-If makeup is required, ensure that your face and hair are touched up periodically throughout the day so you can keep your best foot forward.
+Someone working at a shop that sells beach attire clothes would dress differently than someone at a four or five-star hotel.
+Regardless of your dress code, see that you’re wearing clean and pressed clothing.
+If makeup is required, ensure that your face and hair are touched periodically throughout the day to keep your best foot forward.

-The timing of your greeting will affect how your spiel would land.
+The timing of your greeting will affect how your spiel will land.
 In most cases, it’s best to wait about 15 to 30 seconds after someone has walked in before you greet them.
 This gives them enough time to get their bearings and adjust to your environment.
-Greet them too soon could lead to visitor overwhelm, so ensure that you wait a bit before approaching them.
+Welcoming them too soon could overwhelm visitors, so wait before approaching them.

 Your body language should feel open and welcoming.
-Keep your arms at your sides (rather than crossing them) and maintain a healthy amount of eye contact.
-Keep an appropriate distance between yourself and shoppers so as to not invade their personal space.
+Keep your arms at your sides (rather than crossing them) and maintain healthy eye contact.
+Keep an appropriate distance between yourself and shoppers to avoid invading their personal space.

 Continuing the interactions